PedroJesusRomeroOrtega/openiddict-with-angular/README.md

 The example API is prepaired to work with the two identity server projects.

-For _OrchardOpenId_ the _JWT bearer_ schema is used and for _OpendIdServer_, the _openIdDict_ schema is used.
+For _OrchardOpenId_ the _JWT bearer_ schema is used and for _OpendIdServer_, the _OpenIddict_ schema is used.

-In my opinion the _openIdDict_ schema is a better solution because use introspection to secure the connection and is the recommeded approach with the _OpenIdDict_ library.
+In my opinion the _OpenIddict_ schema is a better solution because use introspection to secure the connection and is the recommeded approach with the _OpenIddict_ library.

 A _forecastPolicy_ is used to authorize the user if _forecast_ is a contained scope.